rust-lang/book/nostarch/chapter06.md

 the value will fall into the associated code block to be used during execution.

 Because we just mentioned coins, let’s use them as an example using `match`!
-We can write a function that can take an unknown American coin and, in a similar way as the counting machine, determine which coin it is and return its value in cents, as shown here in Listing 6-3:
+We can write a function that can take an unknown United States coin and, in a similar way as the counting machine, determine which coin it is and return its value in cents, as shown here in Listing 6-3:

 ```rust
 enum Coin {